-14. SHARE-BASED COMPENSATION PLANS
+16. SHARE-BASED COMPENSATION PLANS

-The aggregate number of common shares issuable pursuant to the exercise of options, RSUs and PSUs granted under the Plans shall not exceed seven percent of the issued and outstanding common shares of SECURE calculated on a non-diluted basis at the time of the grant.
+The aggregate number of common shares issuable pursuant to the exercise of RSUs and PSUs granted under the Plans shall not exceed seven percent of the issued and outstanding common shares of SECURE calculated on a non-diluted basis at the time of the grant.

-At December 31, 2020, a total of 11.1 million common shares were reserved for issuance under the Corporation's Option Plan and UIP.
+At December 31, 2021, a total of 22 million common shares were reserved for issuance under the Corporation's UIP.